davebenson/doom4-walkthrough/README.md

 Don't miss ELITE GUARD 6.4 here!  (to the left from the way you entered)

-Enter a well-stocked tunnel ending with CODEX ENTRY "UAC Personnel / Olivia Pierce" for a Checkpoint preceding the final fight of the mission.
+Enter a well-stocked tunnel ending with CODEX ENTRY "UAC Personnel / Olivia Pierce" for a CHECKPOINT preceding the final fight of the mission.

 ## Mission 6:  Fight: Finale